abuseofnotation/category-theory-illustrated/_chapters/11_natural_transformations.md

 Defining equivalence in terms of objects
 ---

-So, two orders are isomorphic if there are two functors, such that going from one to the other and back again leads you to the same object.
+We know that two orders are isomorphic if there are two functors, such that going from one to the other and back again leads you to the same object.

-And two orders are equivalent if going from one of them to the other and back again leads you to the same object, *or to an object that is *isomorphic* to the one you started with.*
+And two orders are equivalent if going from one of them to the other and back again leads you to the same object, *or to an object that is isomorphic to the one you started with.*

 ![Equivalent orders](../11_natural_transformations/equivalent_orders.svg)